 Number one: My first book, The Joy of Syntax & the Zen of Grammar Practice, came out at the end of January.
 Ta-da!
 I held my author's copy in my hands on Jan.
 31st, one day after my birthday.
 Yippee.
 Yay.
 Happy Dance.
 And the colors are beautiful.
 Happy Dance again.
 Thank you so much again to my friend Anja Feldhorst for creating the layout and to Balboa Press for publishing my book.
 The book launch party was a lot of fun.
 I am so grateful to the wonderful host, Buchhandlung Backhaus, and to all the lovely guests.
 THANK YOU.
 You can buy the book at Backhaus or you can order it from Balboa Press.
 Go to my shop here to find the link.

-Number two: Against the recommendation of many business gurus and savants, I have decided to have three websites - and I am in the middle of quietly launching them.
-I'll be experimenting with this idea, but for now I have decided to have this Joy of Syntax site for university students, teachers, writers, and other hardcore language nerds (and I mean that in a very good way), my English in Color site for non-nerds, like high school students and other normal people (and I also mean that in a very good way), and my Friderike site, where I will focus on my work around animal rights and veganism, on German pronunciation issues for learners of German as a foreign language, and on other such things.
+Number two: Against the recommendation of many business gurus and savants, I have decided to have two websites - and I am in the middle of quietly launching them.
+I'll be experimenting with this idea, but for now I have decided to have this Joy of Syntax site for university students, teachers, writers, and other hardcore language nerds (and I mean that in a very good way) and my English in Color site for non-nerds, like teacher trainees, high school students, and other normal people (and I also mean that in a very good way).
 I'll test-drive this idea for a while and see what happens.

-Number four: I am about to launch what I hope will be a number of very cool in-person workshops and also my first series of webinars, so keep your eyes peeled for news (i.e., sign up for my newsletter if you haven't done so already).
-One of the in-person workshops has a date, a time, and a venue already: It will happen at MuFab on June 10th from 10:00 - 2:00.
+Number four: I am about to launch what I hope will be a number of very cool in-person workshops and also my first series of webinars, so keep your eyes peeled for news (i.e., follow me on YouTube).
+One of the in-person workshops has a date, a time, and a venue already: It will happen at MuFab Aachen on June 10th from 10:00 - 2:00.
 All else will be revealed soon.

 In the remainder of this post, I am going to totally nerd out over one single sentence from J.F.
 Kennedy's Inaugural Address and some grammar issues raised by it.
 Here it is: